-Why do Creative Technologies volunteering in Athens with IVHQ?
+Why do Content Creator For Impact volunteering in Athens with IVHQ?

-When you volunteer on the Creative Technologies project in Athens you’ll be adding value to the local community, while also developing personally and professionally by:
+When you volunteer on the Content Creator For Impact project in Athens you’ll be adding value to the local community, while also developing personally and professionally by:

 - Learning about how NGOs operate